ViolaFlower/Re-Console/README.md

 If you are running into problems, you should make sure that your graphics drivers are up-to-date.
 I also recommend taking a look at [this page](https://github.com/CaffeineMC/sodium/wiki/Driver-Compatibility) on the Sodium wiki.

-### 💬 Join the Community
+# 💬 Nostalgica Reverie
-Consider joining the [ViolaFlower Discord](https://discord.com/invite/dsBrDdJysn) for sneak peeks and updates on development!
+Consider joining the [Nostalgica Reverie Discord](https://discord.gg/6pRkrYxbGW) for sneak peeks and updates on development!
 By joining, you can:
-- Get installation help and technical support for all of ViolaFlower's projects
+- Get installation help and technical support for alot of nostalgic projects
 - Get the latest updates about development
 - Talk with and collaborate with our team
 - And just hang out with the rest of our community!